SAIF: Sparse Adversarial and Imperceptible Attack Framework: Introduction

-Concretely, the contributions of this paper are: \begin{itemize} \item We introduce a novel optimization-based adversarial attack that is visually imperceptible due to low-magnitude distortions to a fraction of image pixels. \item We show through comprehensive experiments that, for tight sparsity and magnitude constraints, SAIF outperforms state-of-the-art sparse attacks by a large margin (by $\geq 2\times$ higher fooling rates for most thresholds). \item Our sparse attack provides transparency by indicating vulnerable pixels in natural images.
-By quantitative evaluation of the overlap between perturbations and salient image regions, we emphasize the utility of SAIF for interpretability analyses. \end{itemize}
+Concretely, the contributions of this paper are: \begin{itemize} \item We introduce a novel optimization-based adversarial attack that is visually imperceptible due to low-magnitude distortions to a fraction of image pixels. \item We show through comprehensive experiments that, for tight sparsity and magnitude constraints, SAIF outperforms state-of-the-art sparse attacks by a large margin (by $\geq 2\times$ higher fooling rates for most thresholds). \item Our sparse attack provides transparency by indicating vulnerable pixels in images.
+We quantitatively evaluate the overlap between perturbations and salient image regions to emphasize the utility of SAIF for such analyses. \end{itemize}